xorwow/ansible-vars/README.md

 #### file-daemon

 Starts a daemon which mirrors the decrypted contents of one or multiple vault or variable file(s)/directories to a target directory.
 By default, this includes the directories `./host_vars`, `./group_vars`, and `./vars`.
 Changes to the source files are reflected in the decrypted targets.
 Changes to the target files are ignored.
+For added security, consider syncing the files to a mounted ramdisk.

 #### get